 It is expected by the city officials that the new security measures would keep this and other kinds of attacks at bay in the coming future.
 However, the problem is that Seiler was already aware of these upgrades and knew that a group of hackers wearing plastic masks would invade the entire city’s website causing it to be completely shut down along giving a threat of eradicating the city’s entire web presence if the laws concerning the homeless people were not put down for good.

 It is however, clear that Anonymous caused an advance in the work that is needed to be executed or changed and highlighted areas that need serious attention.
 Seiler tells the Sun Sentinel.
-“I wouldn’t say that [the expense] was all tied to Anonymous in any way, shape, or form.”
+“I wouldn’t say that was all tied to Anonymous in any way, shape, or form.”

 The upgrade bill of Fort Lauderdale computers will be passing under consultation and will be overseen.
 From the Sentinel: